Mike & Shiela

 Sheila and Mike work hard to make sure the children have the support of the teachers and mental health providers.
 Foster children and biological children are treated equally in their home.
 Mike and Shiela have adopted two of those four children in 2016.
 Corey and Billy are now permanent members of the family.
 Mike and Shiela are willing to provide permanency for the children in their home while honoring the birth parents rights to visit and interact with their children.

-Wesley Spectrum has founding roots in CATY Services (Center for the Assessment and Treatment of Youth – founded in 1975) and APA (Alternative Program Associates – founded in 1978), who merged to form Spectrum Family Network in 2000.
-Spectrum Family Network than merged with the Wesley Institute (founded in 1965) in January 2006 to form Wesley Spectrum.
-Since its inception, Wesley Spectrum has provided foster care services to county children and youth in Western Pennsylvania.
+Wesley Family Services has founding roots in CATY Services (Center for the Assessment and Treatment of Youth – founded in 1975) and APA (Alternative Program Associates – founded in 1978), who merged to form Spectrum Family Network in 2000.
+Spectrum Family Network than merged with the Wesley Institute (founded in 1965) in January 2006 to form Wesley Family Services.
+Since its inception, Wesley Family Services has provided foster care services to county children and youth in Western Pennsylvania.
 The foster care services have expanded from traditional foster care services to include kinship, medically needy, pre-adoptive and (CRR) Community Residential Rehabilitation Treatment foster care services.

 You're only a click away.Learn more